douglas-DS/ftp-client/README.md

 # Getting Started

-### How its work's
+## Description
-This app is a RESTful API then receive some JSON data, write the data in a csv file and upload to a remote sftp or ftp server.
+FTP client designed to be a rest API service, which receives any data in JSON and upload it to a remote ftp/sftp server how a csv file.

-### Config
+## Configuration
-Just put your ftp/sftp server config in /resources/application.properties.
+Just put your ftp/sftp server configuration (host, port, user, pass and directory) in /resources/application.properties.

-Dont need any aditional configuration, just simple like that.
+Don't need any additional configuration, just the pojo implementation of your trafegated data.